National Telecommunications and Information Administration, U.S. Department of Commerce.

 - Brigadier General Welton Chase, Retired, U. S. Army, Army Information Technology (Term expires: September 2021)

-FirstNet Board members are appointed as special government employees.
-FirstNet Board members are compensated at the daily rate of basic pay for level IV of the Executive Schedule (approximately $170,800 per year) for each day worked on the FirstNet Authority Board.
+FirstNet Authority Board members are appointed as special government employees.
+FirstNet Authority Board members are compensated at the daily rate of basic pay for level IV of the Executive Schedule (approximately $170,800 per year) for each day worked on the FirstNet Authority Board.

 IV.
 Financial Disclosure and Conflicts of Interest

-FirstNet Board members must comply with certain federal conflict of interest statutes and ethics regulations, including some financial disclosure requirements.
-A FirstNet Board member will generally be prohibited from participating on any particular matter that will have a direct and predictable effect on his or her personal financial interests or on the interests of the appointee's spouse, minor children, or non-federal employer.
+FirstNet Authority Board members must comply with certain federal conflict of interest statutes and ethics regulations, including some financial disclosure requirements.
+A FirstNet Authority Board member will generally be prohibited from participating on any particular FirstNet Authority matter that will have a direct and predictable effect on his or her personal financial interests or on the interests of the appointee's spouse, minor children, or non-federal employer.

 V. Selection Process

-At the direction of the Secretary of Commerce, NTIA will conduct outreach to the public safety community, state and local organizations, and industry to solicit nominations for candidates to the Board who satisfy the statutory requirements for membership.
-In addition, by this Notice, the Secretary of Commerce, through NTIA, will accept expressions of interest until April 18, 2019, from any individual, or any organization that wishes to propose a candidate, who satisfies the statutory requirements for membership on the FirstNet Authority Board.
+At the direction of the Secretary, NTIA will conduct outreach to the public safety community, state and local organizations, and industry to solicit nominations for candidates to the Board who satisfy the statutory requirements for membership.
+In addition, the Secretary, through NTIA, will accept expressions of interest from any individual, or from any organization proposing a candidate who satisfies the statutory requirements for membership on the FirstNet Authority Board.
 To be considered for a January 2021 appointment, expressions of interest must be electronically transmitted on or before October 19, 2020.